Managing Disk Space «Prev Next»

 Some UNIX systems provide the zmore command, which is similar to more but works with compressed files.
 Instead of entering zcat file | more, you can simply enter zmore file.

-What is the function of the zmore command in Unix?
+Function of the zmore command in Unix

+The zmore command in Unix is a command-line utility that allows you to view the contents of compressed text files on the terminal.
+It is a simple way to view compressed files without having to first decompress them to an uncompressed file.
 The zmore command works by using the more command to page through the contents of the compressed file, while also using the zcat command to decompress the file on-the-fly.
 This allows you to view the contents of the compressed file as if it were an uncompressed text file.

 Here is the basic syntax for the zmore command: